 If you’re planning to visit Russia in January, schedule it for the first week of the month.
 The country transforms into a snowy wonderland, but travellers must be smart to enjoy it comfortably.
 Keep these important tips in mind for your journey:

-- Pack Weighty Layers: Pack woollen coats, thermal wear, waterproof footwear, gloves, and headgear to brace yourself against freezing temperatures.
+- Pack Warm Layers: Pack woollen coats, thermal wear, waterproof footwear, gloves, and headgear to brace yourself against freezing temperatures.

-- Reserve Tickets in Advance: Book your train and theatre tickets well in advance, since local residents travel extensively during this week.
+- Reserve Tickets in Advance: Book your train and theatre tickets well in advance, since travel demand is often higher during the holiday period.

 - Try Traditional Winter Food: Christmas in Russia is full of comforting dishes.
 Small cafes and family-run bakeries serve some of the best winter food, especially in older neighbourhoods.